AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 interface.
 When implementing complex interfaces, this approach might lead to a cleaner design than the previous approach using formal subprograms directly.

+Similar to the previous approach, we may also instantiate the formal package using alternative versions of the function associated with the formal package.
+This is what we're doing in the declaration of the :ada:`My_Type_Alt_Hash_Tables` package.

 Interfaces using tagged types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^